 The Bernoulli-IMS 11th World Congress in Probability and Statistics will be held on the campus of Ruhr University Bochum.
 The campus can be reached in 10 minutes from downtown Bochum by subway U35 direction Hustadt/Ruhr-Universität.
 Plenary talks will be delivered in the Audimax in the center of the Ruhr University campus, while parallel talks will be presented in nearby lecture halls.
 Coffee breaks, book exhibits, and poster sessions will be held in the Foyer of the Audimax.
-Warm meals for lunch can be obtained from a variety of University restaurants on campus.
+Warm meals for lunch can be obtained from a variety of University restaurants on campus and the Mensa.

 Bochum lies in the Ruhr Metropolitan Region, the former industrial heart in the Northwest of Germany, with Dortmund, Duisburg and Essen being other major cities in a region that has a total of 5 million residents.
 The Ruhr Metropolitan Region is the largest urban area in Germany, and the third-largest in Europe.